 Are the expected quantities reasonable?

-The Works to be designed must be fit for the purpose
+The Works to be designed must be fit for the purpose, what does this mean?

 All eventually but currently unforeseeable events (knowing that it is not logical that an event can be eventually unforeseeable, because if it is then it is no longer unforeseeable)